ubergarm/plug-tiling-wm/README.md

 * Blockchains / Decentrialized Apps

 #### Rhetorical Questions
-1. Where do you live and work in the stack?
 1. How do you experience Self and other?
 1. How does the left hand interface with the right hand?
-1. Correlation and Causation between Apple products and frequency of sexual activity? [wired](https://www.wired.com/2010/08/gadget-sex/)
+1. Correlation or Causation between Apple products and frequency of sexual activity? [wired](https://www.wired.com/2010/08/gadget-sex/)
+1. Chaos and Fractals?
 1. Will AI work for us, or will we work for AI, or will AI work for AI?

 ## Modern Smart Terminals